 Early European colonists actually sent home for grass seeds and clover.
 It was mainly annual varieties that were native to New England lands.
 Unfortunately, this haul also introduced foreign weeds that quickly settled across what would become the states.
 But before the Civil War, lawns were actually uncommon, except as a status symbol for wealthy landholders.
 In terms of landscape designing, flower gardens were much more popular during this time.

 Rewilding Our Yards

-Part of the appeal of going lawn-free is that you can likely scale back on the time and money you ordinarily spend on landscape maintenance.
+Part of the appeal of going lawn free landscaping is that you can likely scale back on the time and money you ordinarily spend on landscape maintenance.
 Once you have hardscape elements in place, like stepping stones, walkways, or water features, you can introduce native plants that thrive in your region.

 Another thing to consider when you’re planning your Concord landscape design is that this is a lovely way to welcome more wildlife into our yards.
 If you love watching wild birds or bunnies, creating a more natural mini ecosystem is a good place to start.

 Another benefit of going lawn free landscaping is that it adds diversity to your landscape design.
 Nothing against grass, but it is a bit monochromatic.
 For more color and contrast, you can instead plant a variety of colorful native plants.
 This will add a nice sense of contrast to your landscaping.
 We can have beautiful yards with less maintenance.
 Native plants tend to be hardier when it comes to local weather conditions, which helps, but consider installing a drip irrigation system for the dry summer months.
 You’ll be sure to thank yourself later when you don’t even have to get the hose out.
 A landscape designer can also help you find creative ways to make good use of rainwater when you’re planning your Concord landscape design.